-Most of Los Angeles‘s climate is chaparral, similar to that of Mexico‘s Baja California, central Chile, southwestern South Africa, parts of southwestern Australia, and most of the Mediterranean Coast.
-In chaparral climates, most summers are rather dry and the rainy season occurs primarily between late autumn and early spring.
+Most of Los Angeles‘s climate is chaparral, similar to that of Mexico‘s Baja California, Chile‘s central region, South Africa‘s southwest, parts of Australia‘s southwest, and most of the Mediterranean Coast.
+Many folks refer to the climate as “Mediterranean,” although that suggests to me a Eurocentric outlook — and one which wrongly implies that the Mediterranean is the authentic version of this climate and all others versions of it.
+Anyway, in chaparral climates, most summers are rather dry and the rainy season occurs primarily between late autumn and early spring.

 The Los Angeles Basin and surrounding valley floors are fed by mountain springs, streams and rivers which formerly fed a vast network of alkali meadows, brackish ponds, lagoons, marshes, soda lakes, swamps, and other wetlands.
 After 1848, when California became part of the US, the American conquerors often viewed wetlands with disdain — unsuitable for development and therefore primarily utilized as dumps or later converted into reservoirs.
 After a series of deadly floods in the 1930s, most of the streams and rivers of the Southland were entombed in concrete channels.